xin-huang/SeleDiff/README.md

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 ## Introduction
-- `SeleDiff` is implemented with a probabilistic method for testing and estimating selection coefficient differences between populations<sup>1</sup>.
+- `SeleDiff` is implemented with a probabilistic method for estimating and testing selection (coefficient) differences between populations<sup>1</sup>.
 - If you have any problem, please feel free to contact xin.huang07@gmail.com.
 - If you use `SeleDiff`, please cite